corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/cordapps/cordapp-overview.md

 There are several components required for the minimum implementation of this CorDapp.
 First are the three required flows:

-* An *issuance flow*, for example `IssueBondFlow`, to allow new bonds to be issued onto the ledger
+* An *issuance flow*, for example `IssueBondFlow`, to allow new bonds to be issued onto the ledger.
-* A *bond trading flow*, `TradeBondFlow`, where bonds already issued can be exchanged between parties
+* A *bond trading flow*, `TradeBondFlow`, where bonds already issued can be exchanged between parties.
-* An *exit flow*, `ExitBondFlow` where bonds can be exited from the ledger
+* An *exit flow*, `ExitBondFlow` where bonds can be exited from the ledger.

 These three flows enable a basic lifecycle of bond creation, trading, and exiting between the transacting parties.
 However, we must create two more components to implement this CorDapp: